jeminpro/jeminpro.github.io/src/src/content/article/net_core_consuming_api.md

 ---
-title: '.NET Core consuming API'
+title: .NET Core consuming API
-description: 'Lorem ipsum dolor sit amet'
+description: One of the common task in a web application is to call web API’s, it could be either external API’s or internal API’s i.e. Web tier calling the APP tier.
-publishedDate: '2020-07-22'
+publishedDate: 2020-07-22
+category: Back End
 ---

 One of the common task in a web application is to call web API’s, it could be either external API’s or internal API’s i.e. Web tier calling the APP tier.